skipperkongen/gym-hello/README.md

 ## The Environment

-The environment just implements the right interface with amount minimal code.
+The environment just implements the right interface with the minimal amount of code possible (well almost).
 - the environment terminates after three steps
 - the state is the number of steps left before termination
 - there are two possible actions: 0 and 1.